CarInsurance.com Insights

 Cheapest car insurance for seniors with DUIs in West Virginia

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 96% after the first DUI and up to 236% after a second.
+A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
+In most cases, your insurance premium will double if you have a DUI.
+According to CarInsurance.com in some states, the increase can be as much as 96% after your first DUI.
+If you manage to rack up a second DUI, the increase could be as much as 236%.

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense